GUIpsp/Modular-Force-Field-System/README.md

 Join *#universalelectricity* on EsperNet.
 Remember to follow the rules and respect others as with any other channel.

 ### License
+This is the license of MFFS 3.0 and or above.
+MFFS 2.0 is licensed under GPL v3.0.
 In short, you are allowed to:

 * Redistribute